Lauren is an experienced senior associate solicitor in the clinical negligence department at Leigh Day.

 Lauren joined Leigh Day’s Manchester office in July 2017 from Slater and Gordon.
-Lauren studied law at the University of Manchester.
+She studied law at the University of Manchester.
 She trained at Pannone and qualified in 2011.
 After a brief spell with Russell Jones & Walker, she re-joined Pannone in 2012.
 Pannone became part of Slater and Gordon in 2014.

 Some of her cases include:

-- Settling a claim arising from injuries suffered as a result of a delay in diagnosing and treating compartment syndrome
+- Settling a claim arising out of a negligent delay in diagnosis and treatment of compartment syndrome.

 Recent high value settlements

 - Brain injury claim – damages exceeded £2 million (2020)

 - Delay in diagnosing peripartum cardiomyopathy – damages exceeded £1 million (2018)

 - Brain injury claim - damages exceeded £18 million (2017)